NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 (13) How will a department know a candidate is cleared for hire?

-The Dean’s Office contact will provide them with the clearance email received from ucddisclosure@ucdavis.edu.
+The Dean’s Office contact will provide them with the clearance email received from [email protected].
+The department contact that had completed the Hiring Department Survey will also be provided the clearance email.
 The full process is outlined on our website under “Disclosure Question Process” at the following link: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements.

 The University is committed to fair and equitable hiring practices.
 Each misconduct disclosure will be reviewed in context, considering the severity of the incident, the proposed hire's actions since the decision, and other relevant factors.
 The goal is to balance transparency and accountability with fairness and rehabilitation.

-Proposed hires can find more information on the website at: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements.
+Proposed hires can find more information on this website throughout the entire page and FAQs: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements or email [email protected].

-Departments can find more information on the website at: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements.
+Departments can find more information on this website throughout the entire page and FAQs: https://academicaffairs.ucdavis.edu/employment-disclosure-requirements or email [email protected].

 Delays should be minimal with the active engagement of the proposed hire(s) in the misconduct disclosure process.
 We will consider the timeliness of decisions and communication to avoid significant delays in hiring while also ensuring the safety of the academic community.
 Dean’s offices can be the point of contact for questions on the status of any of their recruitments and can connect with Academic Affairs for additional status information as needed.